Physical Therapy

 GPA and Extracurricular Experience

-According to data published by PTCAS (PDF), the average overall GPA for students accepted into physical therapy programs was 3.57 in 2017-2018.
+According to data published by CAPTE (PDF), the average overall GPA for students accepted into physical therapy programs was 3.54 in 2022-2023.

 In addition, many programs require applicants to have a certain number of hours of volunteer or paid PT experience working with patients under the supervision of a licensed physical therapist.
 The program may specify the settings and types of experiences required.
 Applicants may also be required to have a licensed physical therapist verify the hours.
 This experience may be an important factor in the admissions process.
 For more information, please see the APTA's Physical Therapist (PT) Admissions Process.